She marched in Selma as a young girl. Now she's seeing history repeat on voting rights

 “It was horrible,” Bland recalls now.
 “There was this one lady, I don’t know if the horse ran over her or if she fell, but all these years later, I can still hear the sound of her head hitting that pavement.”

-But today, 55 years later, Bland feels as though she's re-living parts of the past as she surveys a country riven by racial tension, where Black men and women die too often at the hands of police, and in which states press ahead with purging voters from their rolls and enforcing strict voter identification laws -- even as a once-in-a-century pandemic stalks their citizens.
+But today, 55 years later, Bland says she feels as though she’s re-living parts of the past as she surveys a country riven by racial tension, where Black men and women die too often at the hands of police, and in which states press ahead with purging voters from their rolls and enforcing strict voter identification laws — even as a once-in-a-century pandemic stalks their citizens.

 “Sometimes I wake up and I think we are paralleling the 60s all over again,” Bland said in an interview from her home in Selma, where she leads tours of the city’s civil rights landmarks.
 “The laws that they passed to prevent African Americans from voting were insurmountable, and states could make up their own rules.
 That’s pretty much where this is going now.”